lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-7. Here we define variables and the "enabled()" function to track and check if the model is enabled or not.
-The model is disabled if “commandLineFlag”, the command line argument specifying the model IR .xml file (e.g. “-m”) , has not been set.
+7. Finally, the printPerformancCount() function checks to see if the detector is enabled, and if it is, then we print out the overall performance statistics for the model.

 ```cpp
     void printPerformanceCounts() {